facebookresearch/ParlAI/parlai/crowdsourcing/tasks/acute_eval/README.md

 The script combines three major steps of ACUTE-Eval into one simple command:

-1. Generation (or compilation) of chat logs for given models;
+1. Generation (or compilation) of chat logs for given models
 2. Execution of ACUTE-Eval
 3. Analysis of ACUTE-Eval results.

-**NOTE**: this code was adapted from the code formerly in [`parlai.mturk.tasks.acute_eval`](https://github.com/facebookresearch/ParlAI/tree/master/parlai/mturk/tasks/acute_eval), which has now been deprecated.
-A few minor features existed in the analysis script of that old version which have not been ported to the original:
+**NOTE**: this code was adapted from the code formerly in [`parlai/mturk/tasks/acute_eval/`](https://github.com/facebookresearch/ParlAI/tree/master/parlai/mturk/tasks/acute_eval), which has now been deprecated.
+A few minor options existed in the analysis script of that old version which have not been ported to the original:

-- The minimum dialogue length to be counted as valid for analysis
+- Specifying the minimum dialogue length to be counted as valid for analysis
-- The maximum number of matchups per model pair visualized in HTML
+- Specifying the maximum number of matchups per model pair visualized in HTML
-- Whether to include a checkbox column for annotating the convo pairs in HTML
+- Optionally including a checkbox column for annotating the convo pairs in HTML

 If you would like to make use of these old features, please open a [ParlAI issue](https://github.com/facebookresearch/ParlAI/issues) or restore the original version by switching to the `acute_eval` tag of ParlAI: